notsointresting/DBATU-Inquiry-Chatbot/Team Roles and Contributions/README.md

 #### Documentation Management:
 Enhance your skills in organizing, managing, and maintaining project documentation.
 Focus on document version control, organization standards, and best practices for creating clear and concise documentation.
+#### Project Management:
+Deepen your understanding of project management methodologies, tools, and techniques.
+Learn about project planning, scheduling, resource management, and risk assessment to effectively contribute to project development.

 ###  Responsibilities of Co-Creater:

   - Contributing to the project goals and objectives.